rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 - The Smartnode update SHOULD be implemented at the earliest reasonable opportunity that does not interfere with the Saturn 1 launch.

-- The Smartnode SHALL remove the ability to change the `use-latest-delegate` flag via Smartnode configuration UI and/or command line interface.
+- The Smartnode SHALL prevent users, via supported Smartnode interfaces, from disabling use of the latest delegate.

 ### Scope